mattrussi/gitlab-com-runbooks/docs/tutorials/how_to_use_flamegraphs_for_perf_profiling.md

 Understanding what parts of the code are expensive can help guide optimization and tuning efforts, and sometimes it uncovers unexpected inefficiencies.

-In this tutorial, you will learn:
+In this tutorial, you will learn how to:

-* How to generate flamegraphs using sampling profilers such as `perf`.
+* Generate flamegraphs using sampling profilers such as `perf`.
-* How to interpret the shape and structure of flamegraphs to find which code paths are hot.
+* Interpret the shape and structure of flamegraphs to find which code paths are hot.
-* Understand what important behaviors are implicitly omitted by profilers that only sample processes while they are actively running on a CPU.
+* Identify what important behaviors are implicitly omitted by profilers that only sample processes while they are actively running on a CPU.

-For troubleshooting defective profiling results, it is helpful but not required to have a basic understanding of how compilers and linkers work.
+For troubleshooting incomplete or broken profiling results, it is helpful but not required to have a basic understanding of how compilers and linkers work.
 The essentials will be covered in this tutorial.